Leneshka/remoteDevSetup/README.md

-**Troubleshooting**
+**Important**

-Please note that directories in `./codeSnifferStandard` other than `Drupal` block `phpcs` installation, so please delete them before restarting vagrant.
+Please note that directories in `./codeSnifferStandard` block `phpcs` installation, so please delete them before restarting vagrant, and copy `.Drupal` into `./codeSnifferStandard` after vagrant is up.